JustBerkhout/avro-cli/README.md

 kafka-server-start -daemon kafka-avro-cli-demo.properties
 ```

 Note that both `kafka-server-stop` and `kafka-server-start` take some time to complete.
-So I added `sleep 20`.
-You may need to give it a few moments at for the broker to be up and running.
+So I added `sleep 20` in the script above.
+You may also need to give it a few moments at for the broker to be up and running, before continuing with the steps below.

+## Demo Steps

 ### Create topic